Nikhil-a29/ArduinoDAC/README.md

 <img width="610" alt="Screen Shot 2019-08-12 at 2 56 41 PM" src="https://user-images.githubusercontent.com/33910853/62890399-6bab6880-bd11-11e9-9b09-8438ec349a96.png">

 Crimp wire connectors to hook-up wire/appropriate wire.
 Cover with heat-shrink tubing.
 Attach to +V, COMMON, -V. ***Keep +S linked to +V and -S linked to -V using the included metal connectors that should already be attached.*** Attach same connectors to a standard cable that plugs into the wall and separate Live, Neutral, and Ground.
 Connect the COM ground to the AC ground using a wire. ***Do not plug into the wall until done with all steps***
-Solder wires to the A3F 3 Position Circular Connector Plug, put metal cover back over the connections.
+Solder wires to the A3F 3 Position Circular Connector Plug, put metal cover back over the soldered connections.
+I would also put the power supply in a box so that the AC connections aren't exposed.

 <img width="507" alt="Screen Shot 2019-08-12 at 2 58 43 PM" src="https://user-images.githubusercontent.com/33910853/62890558-b7f6a880-bd11-11e9-8b1c-504505a11eab.png">

 Strip the ends of the analog power wires (red yellow black) and screw them into the screw terminal.
 Do the same with the digital power wires.
-(You likely will need to remove the DAC complex from the SDP board).
+(You will need to remove the DAC complex from the SDP board).
 Connect ribbon cable. **Not shown in this picture is the metal front plate.
 You will need to cut holes large enough for BNC cables in that and then screw on.**

 ## Testing